 Practice social skills.
 For kids who are struggling with their social skills, try to give them plenty of opportunity to practice at their own pace in a supportive environment.
 Coach your child on the things they find challenging — maybe settling conflict, taking turns or noticing when someone is losing interest in an activity — and try role playing to give them experience.
 Relatives and family friends can also help so they get practice with multiple people.

 Give encouragement.
 Kids who are feeling anxious or depressed are less inclined to put themselves out there.
-“When kids say they want to stay home, it’s a challenge to figure out how much to push,” acknowledges Michelle Kaplan, LCSW, a social worker at the Child Mind Institute.
+“When kids say they want to stay home, it’s a challenge to figure out how much to push,” acknowledges Michelle Kaplan, LCSW, a licensed social worker.
 “But generally, kids are able to reflect afterward that ‘Oh, that was a little less awkward than I thought,’ or ‘I had more fun than I thought I was going to.’”
 Validate how kids are feeling by acknowledging that going to see people might be difficult for them.
 Then remind them that they’re probably going to have a good time once they’re there and offer lots of support and praise for doing something challenging.